heisenbergsdog/heisenbergsdog.github.io/_pages/jokes.md

 # A terrible joke by GPT-3
 Why was the leashed dog sitting down?
 Because it was tied to a pole.

+# A slightly better joke by GPT-3
+Why was the math textbook sad?
+It had a lot of problems.

+# Joke made up by Mary Letey and Katherine Slattery
+What do you call a singularity from Eastern Europe?
+A pole.

 # More to come!!